Featured Tech Insight | AI Security

 From automation to autonomy

-Traditional automated attacks are still largely deterministic.
-Scripts and tooling execute predefined logic, and a human operator remains responsible for meaningful adaptation.
-AI swarm models push that boundary by enabling agents to select targets, modify behavior, and coordinate actions without the same level of direct oversight.
+Traditional automated attacks are mostly deterministic.
+Scripts and tooling execute predefined logic, while a human operator remains responsible for meaningful adaptation.
+AI swarm models push that boundary by enabling agents to select targets, modify behavior, coordinate tasks, and adapt without the same level of direct oversight.

-That shift matters because it compresses time, blurs phases, and changes how campaigns evolve under pressure.
-Instead of moving step-by-step from recon to exploitation, agents can probe, decide, and act simultaneously across multiple surfaces.
+That shift matters because it compresses time and changes how campaigns evolve.
+Instead of moving step by step from recon to exploitation, agents can probe, decide, and act simultaneously across multiple surfaces.

 Automation